Ben Zobrist

-Benjamin Thomas Zobrist (/ˈzoʊbrɪst/; born May 26, 1981), is an American former professional baseball second baseman and outfielder.
+Benjamin Thomas Zobrist (/ˈzoʊbrɪst/; born May 26, 1981) is an American former professional baseball second baseman and outfielder.
 He played in Major League Baseball (MLB) for the Tampa Bay Devil Rays/Rays, Oakland Athletics, Kansas City Royals, and Chicago Cubs.
-Zobrist played in three World Series and won the last two, becoming a two-time World Series champion in consecutive seasons of 2015 with the Royals and 2016 with the Cubs, and was the World Series MVP in the latter.
+Zobrist played in three World Series and won the last two, becoming a two-time World Series champion in consecutive seasons of 2015 with the Royals and 2016 with the Cubs.
+He was the World Series MVP in 2016.
+Internationally, Zobrist represented the United States.

 A versatile defender and a switch-hitter with a high walk rate, he played roughly half his innings at second base, and spent significant time at shortstop and various outfield positions.
 Thus, he has often been referred to as a "super utility player," with subsequent players who also filled this role often being compared to Zobrist.

 Early life

-Zobrist was born and raised in Eureka, Illinois, by his parents Cynthia "Cindi" (née Cali) and Tom Zobrist, senior pastor of Liberty Bible Church in Eureka.
+Benjamin Thomas Zobrist was born on May 26, 1981, and raised in Eureka, Illinois, by his parents Cynthia "Cindi" (née Cali) and Tom Zobrist, senior pastor of Liberty Bible Church in Eureka.
 He grew up a St. Louis Cardinals fan.

 Zobrist played baseball starting when he was eight years old; he and his friends built their own wiffle ball field behind his house.
-Zobrist attended Eureka High School, graduating in 1999.
+Zobrist attended Eureka High School, graduating in 2000.
 After no professional scouts or college recruiters considered him by the time he graduated, Zobrist thought baseball was over for him.
 "Baseball was not even a thought in my mind", Zobrist said, "When I was done with my last high school game, I was driving around town just thinking I'm done with baseball the rest of my life."
 Zobrist planned to attend Calvary Bible College in Kansas City, Missouri, but his high school coach encouraged him to spend $50 to participate in an annual summer event that showcased seniors in Peoria, Illinois.
 He played in the showcase, and was given an offer to play college baseball at Olivet Nazarene University, which he accepted.

+College career

 In his time at Olivet, he pitched and also played at shortstop and second base.
 In 2002 he was named to both the all-CCAC and all-Region VII First Teams, and received NAIA Honorable Mention All-America status.
 He was named the Chicagoland Collegiate Athletic Conference Player of the Year, first team All-Region VII, and first team NAIA All-America in 2003.
 He transferred to Dallas Baptist University for his senior year, where he played shortstop and batted .378 with a .590 slugging percentage.

-Baseball career

 Zobrist played for the Twin City Stars of the Central Illinois Collegiate League (Now Prospect League) in 2002 and then in Wausau, Wisconsin, for the Wisconsin Woodchucks of the Summer Collegiate Northwoods League in 2003.
 He was voted team MVP and led his team to the League Championship.